-Activate Very High streaming on Windows 10 Xbox app
+Activate Very High streaming on Windows Xbox app

-To get the job done, users will be asked to open Windows Explorer and type “%localappdata%\Packages\” into the address bar.
+- To finish the job, open Windows Explorer and type “%localappdata%\Packages\” into the address bar.

 - Make sure to open it in a text editor for easier operation, or other ways if they work best for you.

 - After finding it, change the variable to “True” then hit Save, close the text editor, and everything is ready to rumble.

 Here’s the thing with going down this route, it will now require more bandwidth to stream content.
-Usually, the normal way tends to use a minimum of 3 Mbps, but with the increased in quality, expect it to use around 20 Mbps.
+Usually, the normal way tends to use a minimum of 3 Mbps, but with the increase in quality, expect it to use around 20 Mbps.
 Not everyone can stream content at those speeds, to the latter should be just fine.